graphile/graphile.github.io/src/pages/graphile-build/hooks.md

   - `GraphQLEnumType` add/remove any root-level attributes, e.g. add a description
   - `GraphQLEnumType:values` add/remove values

+The "(delayed)" hooks above (and their descendents) are not called until *after* the object is constructed (which means they can reference the object itself - allowing circular references such as our `type Query { query: Query }` circular type); GraphQL will automatically call them when `Type.getFields()` is called, which may still be within the same tick - i.e. they are not fully asynchronous.

 ### What to do when that hook fires: `hookFunction`